l33tname/blog/_posts/2015-02-28-ZFS-remote-backup.md

 I will probably fix this for the future version.</s>

-Actually I did this befor I blog about it.
+Actually I did this before I blog about it.

   [1]: https://twitter.com/ronyspitzer